 1 bay leaf

-1 tbsp (15 mL) apple or red currant jelly
+About 2 tbsp (30 mL) apple or red currant jelly

 Freshly ground black pepper to taste

 In large pan, cook bacon, stirring often, on medium heat 3 to 4 minutes, until starting to turn crisp.
 Add onion and 1 tsp (5 mL) salt.
 Cook, stirring often, 2 minutes, or until softened.
 Stir in sugar, caraway and cloves.
 Add apple.
 Add cabbage in batches, stirring after each addition until coated.
 Add 1 tsp (5 mL) salt.
 Cook, stirring often, 5 minutes, or until cabbage wilts and looks moist.
-Add bay leaf.
-Stir in vinegar.
+Stir in vinegar and bay leaf.
 Cover and reduce heat to low.
-Simmer, stirring occasionally, 45 minutes, or until cabbage is very tender.
+Simmer, stirring occasionally, 45 to 60 minutes, until cabbage is very tender.

 Discard bay leaf.
 Stir in jelly and pepper.
 Adjust salt.
 Adjust jelly.

 Serve immediately.
 Or cool to room temperature, transfer to storage tub, cover and refrigerate.

 Makes 7 cups (1.75 L).